Shungite: Properties, Facts and Photos

 This kind of information is inaccurate and unfounded, and in the wrong hands, has the potential to be dangerous.

-Results showed the severity of damage caused by exposure to electromagnetic radiation could be decreased with shielding from shungite.
+Results showed that the severity of damage caused by exposure to electromagnetic radiation could be decreased with shielding from shungite.
 No further scientific analysis has been carried out since.

 In 2017, when shungite was applied to the skin of hairless mice who were then exposed to radiation, there was a marked improvement in several skin conditions.
 These included elasticity, roughness, pore size, pigmentation, and wrinkles.
 (Ma.
 Easter Joy Sajo et al)